Mihai-Iusztin/investment-portofolio/README.md

 [Demo](https://mihai-iusztin.github.io/investment-portofolio/)

-## Investment Portofolio : trading and investing in the Financial Matkets
+## Investment Portofolio : trading and investing in the Financial Markets

 <img src = "/media/investment_portofolio.jpg" alt = "Investment-portofolio" title = "Investment Portofolio">

-The goal of this App is to track your financial instruments synchronizing with Yahoo-finance.
+The goal of this App is to track your financial instruments synchronizing with Yahoo-Finance.

 ## Chart representation